Brazil national football team: 2014 FIFA World Cup disaster

-After the 2014 FIFA World Cup (2014–2022)
+2014–2022: After the 2014 FIFA World Cup

-Brazil's 1994 World Cup winning captain, Dunga, was coach from 2006 to 2010 and 2014 to 2016.
+Brazil's 1994 World Cup winning captain, Dunga, was coach from 2006–2010 and 2014–2016.

 On 22 July 2014, Dunga was announced as the new manager of Brazil, returning to the position for his second stint leading the national team.

 At the 2015 Copa América held in Chile, Brazil finished first in Group C to advance to the knockout stages.
 However, they were eliminated in the next round, again losing on penalties to Paraguay.

 At the 2016 Copa América Centenario held in the United States, Brazil began the tournament with a goalless draw with Ecuador before beating Haiti 7–1 in the next match.
 Needing only a draw to progress to the knockout stage of the tournament, Brazil suffered a controversial 1–0 loss to Peru, with Raúl Ruidíaz scoring in the 75th minute.
-This defeat saw Brazil eliminated from the tournament in the group stage for the first time since 1987., and also resulted in Dunga being fired from the national team.
+This defeat saw Brazil eliminated from the tournament in the group stage for the first time since 1987, and also resulted in Dunga being fired from the national team.